Dr. Jeremy Cutler, Ed.D.

 Jeremy has been working with schools and teachers for over 20 years.
 He has been a middle school teacher, school counselor, Dean of Students, and Assistant Principal in both public and independent schools.
-Currently, Jeremy works at The Aloha Foundation as an Assistant Director and a trainer in Success Counseling, and also serves as an adjunct professor at the University of Pennsylvania, where he teaches in the Graduate School of Education.
-Additionally, Jeremy consults with several local schools on issues of student culture and leadership.
+Currently, Jeremy works at The Aloha Foundation as an Assistant Director and a lead trainer of Success Counseling, and also serves as an adjunct professor at the University of Pennsylvania, where he teaches in the Graduate School of Education.
+Additionally, Jeremy consults with several schools and districts on issues of student culture, discipline, and leadership.
 In his free time, Jeremy loves to play outside, listen to funk and soul music, and eat baked goods.

 Nancy was director of Aloha Camp for 25 years.
 She took her Success Counseling skills – years of training staff – and has been using them for 10 years in her work as a parent educator.
 She leads parenting groups, teacher training workshops and strategic planning sessions.
 Her passion is families – shining a light on how to create a home environment that frames daily life and routines in clearly defined values, strategies for cooperation, and a common sense of purpose that enriches children and adults in the family experience.
 A fifty-two year marriage, four children, and thirteen grandchildren add to the richness of her life.

 Starting as a homesick camper in 1954, Posie Taylor grew up at The Aloha Camps in Fairlee, Vermont.
 After almost 20 years as Director of Aloha’s camp for younger girls and Director of Development, she became Executive Director of The Aloha Foundation in 1989, serving in that role until 2005 and then returning as Interim Executive Director from 2013 to 2014.